Adelphi, Ohio

 Adelphi is a village in Ross County, Ohio, United States.
 The population was 322 at the 2020 census.

+History

 Adelphi was laid out in 1804 by two brothers, and named after the Greek word for "brothers".
 Adelphi was incorporated as a village in 1838.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.27 sqmi, all land.